Copperminer02/Cancer-Statistical-Study/README.md

 ## Tableau

-Final result Dahsboard and viualization anticipated to be performed with Tableau.
+Final result Dahsboard and visualization anticipated to be performed with Tableau.
 Tableau will either link directly to the postgresSQL database or csv outputs from jupyter notebook ML project.